-Administrative Meeting.
+- Administrative Meeting.
 Mandatory administrative meetings (one for diving and one for swimming) will be held Wednesday to review important championships matters.
-The NCAA committee and staff shall determine the start times and will work with the host during the site visit as to the specific location of the meeting.

-A podium and microphone should be available at the front of the room(s), with classroom seating secured for approximately 200-250 people.
+The NCAA committee and staff shall determine the start times and will work with the host during the site visit as to the specific location of the meeting. - A podium and microphone should be available at the front of the room(s), with classroom seating secured for approximately 200-250 people.
 Light snacks/drinks may be provided for the meeting.

-Immediately after the swimming coaches meeting, the CSCAA may hold an informal meeting in the same location.
-NCAA staff will notify the host if this meeting will occur.

-Post Walk-Through Meeting.
-After the facility walk-through Monday, a short meeting will be held with the meet director, administrative referee, and NCAA committee and staff to discuss any last minute details.
+The meetings may be conducted virtually if the committee and host agree. - Immediately after the swimming coaches meeting, the CSCAA may hold an informal meeting in the same location.
+NCAA staff will notify the host if this meeting will occur. - Post Walk-Through Meeting.
+After the facility walk-through Monday, a short meeting will be held with the meet director, administrative referee, and NCAA committee and staff to discuss any last minute details. - Officials Meetings.

-Officials Meetings.
 The officials will meet daily prior to and after each session in a location determined by the host institution.
-The room must accommodate 25-30 people.
+The room must accommodate 25-30 people. - Post-competition Meetings.

-Post-competition Meetings.
 The NCAA staff and committee will meet with host personnel after competition each day to review any operational concerns or needs.

-National Anthem
+NATIONAL ANTHEM